-n response to our move to remote learning in the spring, Dolores School District RE-4A developed protocols for remote case management and partnered to develop new service packages for some of our most atrisk students.
+n response to our move to remote learning in the spring, Dolores School District RE-4A instituted online student groups, developed protocols for remote case management, and partnered to develop new service packages for some of our most at-risk students.
 Several resources were developed in response to our move to the remote learning environment which will continue to be improved in order to support the start of the 2020-21 school year.